 Our Prompt: "For our 'add_to_cart' event, what percentage of events are missing the 'item_value' parameter?
 Can you segment this by device category?"

 The Result: A perfect answer.
-It came back immediately: "0% of events are missing the 'item_value' parameter across all device categories."
+It came back immediately stating that "0% of events are missing the 'item_value' parameter across all device categories."
 It then provided extra context with device breakdowns and trend charts.

 Our Verdict: A Genuine Time Saver.